seedcase-project/check-datapackage/README.md

-`check-datapackage` is a Python package that checks your Data Package’s metadata against the [Data Package standard](https://datapackage.org/), to ensure that your metadata is compliant with the standard.
-It only checks the metadata in your `datapackage.json` file against the Data Package standard—it does not check the data itself against the metadata.
+`check-datapackage` is a Python package that checks your Data Package’s metadata against the [Data Package standard](https://datapackage.org/), to ensure that it's compliant with the standard.
 Specifically, it:

 - Checks your metadata in `datapackage.json` against the Data Package